adrienball/adrienball.github.io/_posts/2020-05-10-pi-zero-pihole.md

     <div class="caption">DNS queries over time</div>
 </div>

-Remember that all this is powered by this 65mm long tiny device.
+Remember that all this is powered by this 65mm long device.
 Isn't it wonderful ?

 Happy hacking!